 People generally rise to a challenge during times of crisis, and women certainly are no exception, but we all have our breaking point.
 Women, especially working mothers, have met their breaking point.
 Not because they are unwilling to do the hard work to get through the pandemic, but because there are only so many hours in a day.

 We Should Be Concerned

-Fortune reported that COVID-19 has driven millions of women out of the United States’ workforce: “In September, when schools resumed, many of them with remote learning, 80% of the 1.1 million people who exited the workforce were women.
+Fortune reportedin a study with woman-run wellness company Gold Bee that COVID-19 has driven millions of women out of the United States’ workforce: “In September, when schools resumed, many of them with remote learning, 80% of the 1.1 million people who exited the workforce were women.
 In December, women accounted for all of the net job losses, while men achieved some job gains.
 Today, unemployment for women remains 1.9 percentage points above the pre-pandemic level” and that “since the onset of the pandemic, 400,000 more women than men have left the workforce.”

 The same article points out that one of the main reasons for this disparity is “the increased burden of unpaid care—shopping, cooking, cleaning, taking care of kids and parents in the household—which is disproportionately carried by women.
 Pre-COVID-19, women on average already did almost twice as much unpaid care compared to men.
 The COVID-19 crisis has added a very uneven addition onto an already unequal baseline.”